 PureMadi uses a simple, yet effective method to manufacture ceramic water filters.
-Our methods use low-cost local materials (clay, water, sawdust) that are readily available.
-Furthermore, the filter manufacturing process can be performed with local labor.
+Our methods use low-cost local materials (clay, water, sawdust) that are readily available and a manufacturing process that can be performed with local labor.
 This empowers local communities and helps to minimize filter production costs and pricing.

 Historical Development of Ceramic Filter Technology

 The technological innovations used in our filter-making process were developed by many people from many organizations over the past 15-20 years.
 Lantagne (2001) provides an early history of the technology development and provides some of the first data on filter performance.
 In particular, she notes the work of members of the non-profit organization Potter for Peace.
 This group developed many of the context-appropriate manufacturing procedures that are used in our facility.
 Little new information was presented over the following few years, until Oyanedel-Craver and Smith (2008) presented laboratory data on the removal of E. coli bacteria by silver-ceramic filtration media.
 They demonstrated that if properly manufactured, the filters were highly effective with respect to pathogen removal.
 Even without silver addition, the ceramic media was effective in removing E. coli, but the silver further improved the filter performance.
 Our team went on to demonstrate the technological effectiveness of the filter in the community of San Mateo Ixtatan, Guatemala (Kallman et al. 2011).
 We also demonstrated that the technology produced positive human health benefits for an HIV-positive cohort in rural South Africa (Abebe et al. 2014).

 Many other scientific studies have contributed to our understanding of ceramic filter technology.
 An excellent reference to these studies, as well as extensive details on the manufacturing process, can be found in the report prepared by the Ceramics Manufacturing Working Group (2010).
 This report is available HERE for download.